Archibald Douglas (British Army officer, born 1707)

 Lt-General Archibald Douglas of Kirkton (1707 – 8 November 1778) was a Scottish Army officer and Member of Parliament.

+Early life

-He was the eldest son of William Douglas of Fingland and Elizabeth (Betty) Clerk.
-His father, a former Jacobite, had been forced to sell the family estate.
+He was the eldest son of William Douglas of Fingland and Lanarkshire heiress, Elizabeth "Betty" Clerk of Glenboig.
+His father was a Captain in the Royal Scots and fought in Germany and Spain.
+A former Jacobite, however, he had been forced to sell the family estate.

+Career

 He joined the army as a Cornet in the 4th Dragoons (then Sir Robert Rich's Dragoons) in 1739, rising to lieutenant in 1742, captain in 1745, major in 1746, lieutenant-colonel in 1746, colonel in 1756, major-general in 1759 and lieutenant-general in 1761.
 He took part in the Battles of Dettingen (where he had 3 horses shot from under him and an eyebrow shot away) and Minden.
 In 1756 he was made Aide-de-Camp to King George II.
 In 1758 he was made Regimental Colonel of the 13th Dragoons, a position he held until his death.